BuilderIO/mitosis/docs/hooks.md

 ## useDefaultProps

-The useDefaultProps hook is set default values for the props.
+The `useDefaultProps` hook sets default values for a component's props:

 ```jsx
 import { useDefaultProps } from '@builder.io/mitosis';